tls-md/tls-md/TLS/Documentation/Explorations.md

+# Querying data

 The dataview plugin, which is installed here, provides a simple query language, which can be used to explore the content of the TLS.

 Here are a few examples to get you started.
 In reading view, the queries will be executed, while in the editing mode (live preview), the results will be shown when the cursor leaves the code block.
 In *source mode*, all code is shown.
+The modes can be changed by the buttons in the upper right corner of this pane.

 # Some statistics on Attributions and Lexical entities